Casey Lawrence

-Casey Lee Lawrence (born October 28, 1987), nicknamed "Twig", is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Seattle Mariners and St. Louis Cardinals and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
+Casey Lee Lawrence (born October 28, 1987), nicknamed "Twig", is an American professional baseball pitcher in the Philadelphia Phillies organization.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Seattle Mariners, and St. Louis Cardinals, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Amateur career

 Lawrence attended Delone Catholic High School in his hometown of McSherrystown, Pennsylvania.
 Undrafted out of high school, he then went to Albright College, where he pitched and played first base.
 In four seasons for Albright, Lawrence pitched to an 18–8 win–loss record and 2.81 earned run average in 2562/3 innings.
 He holds the all-time strikeout record for Albright, with 251.
 As a first baseman, he batted .256 with four home runs and 41 runs batted in.

 Professional career

 Toronto Blue Jays

 Lawrence was not selected in the 2010 Major League Baseball draft and signed with the Toronto Blue Jays as an undrafted free agent.
 In lieu of a signing bonus, Lawrence received a plane ticket to Dunedin, Florida.
 He was assigned to the Low-A Auburn Doubledays, where he was named a mid-season All-Star, and earned a promotion to the Single-A Lansing Lugnuts before the end of the season.
 In total, Lawrence went 7–2 in 2010, with a 2.33 ERA and 61 strikeouts in 771/3 innings.
 Lawrence pitched the majority of the 2011 season with Lansing, and was called up to the High-A Dunedin Blue Jays four separate times for brief stints.
 On July 1, he held a 5–8 record and 4.40 ERA with Lansing but managed to turn his season around, going 9–1 with a 1.93 ERA from that point onward.
 In his four starts for Dunedin in 2011, Lawrence went 3–1 with a 2.84 ERA and 14 strikeouts.

 Lawrence opened 2012 with the Double-A New Hampshire Fisher Cats.
 After struggling in three appearances, he was assigned back to Dunedin, where he finished the season.
 In 1511/3 total innings, he posted a 9–7 record, 3.87 ERA, and 96 strikeouts.
 Lawrence went to major league spring training with the Blue Jays as a non-roster invitee and was assigned to the Triple-A Buffalo Bisons on April 8.
 He was demoted to Dunedin the following day, and remained with Dunedin for most of the 2013 season, making two appearances for both New Hampshire in August.
 All told, Lawrence finished the year with a 4–7 record, 4.53 ERA, and 63 strikeouts in 1031/3 innings.
 Lawrence pitched the entire 2014 season with New Hampshire, going 9–9 with a 3.69 ERA and 93 strikeouts in 1511/3 innings pitched.
 In the offseason, he pitched for the Bravos de Margarita of the Venezuelan Winter League.